MadEwink/warbot-jin/README.md

 - Make explorers share information and monitor its propagation
 - Use explorers to find resources and take information to the base
 - Once the base knows where to find resources, search for an enemy base
-- When found, either commit suicide on it or go share the position based on probablities and wether the base knows this base position
+- When found, either commit suicide on it or go share the position based on probabilities and whether the base knows this base position
 - No use of Rocket Launcher
 - Two harvester per base, which try to create farms